 Spinal fusions can be highly effective at relief of painful symptoms of the back and the neck.
 Reliably attaining a solid spinal fusion has increased in the past 2 decades…

 One of the main reasons physicians choose to go into the medical profession is to fulfill their desire to improve the health and well-being of others.
-Dr. Carmody has taken time throughout the years to volunteer his expertise.
+As a Spine Surgeon, Dr. Carmody has taken time throughout the years to volunteer his expertise.
 His passion to help people has brought him to new places across the globe.

-WARNING: These videos contain graphic content; which includes surgical procedures conducted while Dr. Carmody was on various mission trips.
+WARNING: These videos contain graphic content; which includes Dr. Carmody, a spine surgeon performing surgical procedures on various mission trips.
 Viewer discretion is advised.

 Dr. Carmody likes to say, “If you listen to your patient’s long enough they’ll tell you what’s wrong.”
 What he means by this is that 80% of making a correct diagnosis involves making sense of the symptoms the patient is having.
 Pain, numbness, weakness, gait analysis, balance, the when, where, what makes it better, what makes it worse.